JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

 11. Click "Create Match"
 12. Verify the server region
     1. Click "Spectate"
-    2. View the scoreboard (Tab on keyboards)
+    2. View the scoreboard (Tab on keyboard)
        * The server region is in the top left

 ![Server Region](/img/server.jpg)